ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 The logs can be accessed, searched and visualized using a browser-based UI (Kibana dashboard).
 You can directly launch it via a [region-specific URI](https://console.bluemix.net/docs/services/CloudLogAnalysis/kibana/analyzing_logs_Kibana.html#urls_kibana) or by navigating to the service in the [IBM Cloud dashboard](https://console.bluemix.net), clicking on the service details and then on `Launch`.
 [For details see this section in the Log Analysis documentation](https://console.bluemix.net/docs/services/CloudLogAnalysis/kibana/analyzing_logs_Kibana.html#launch_Kibana).
 We are going to discuss how to work with logs in Kibana in the next section.

-4. The Log Analysis service offers CLI plugins, but it is broken in some locations.
-DO NOT USE NOW.

 ## Search and Analyze Logs

 When you open the Log Analysis / Kibana dashboard, by default it shows all available log entries of the past 15 minutes.
 Most recent entries are shown on the top, automatic refresh is turned off by default.
 The visible bar chart represents the count of messages per 30 seconds over those 15 minutes.
 We are going to modify what and how much is displayed and save this as `search query` for future use.